This is generally overlooked by most people and there is under-appreciation of the problem.

 – saphenous nerve injury.

-– DVT in 16% needing colour doppler surveillance.
+– DVT in 16% needing color doppler surveillance.

-- Laser treatment with 810-nm or 940-nm diode has obelerated saphenous vein in 93% at 2 years with no cases of DVT.
+- Laser treatment with 810-nm or 940-nm diode has obliterated saphenous vein in 93% at 2 years with no cases of DVT.

-- This has become increasingly important to restore the venus circulation by removing the obstruction.
+- This has become increasingly important to restore the venous circulation by removing the obstruction.